NerdOfCode/Restricted-Shell/README.md

 Good luck :)!

-# W.I.P.
+## W.I.P

 1. First, and foremost...
 We will need to add real time keyboard input in order to allow users to review previous commands...
 2. Secondly, we need to add an enhanced multi-user mode!